goshiphq/goship-cms/content/blog/modes-of-transportation-in-logistics.md

 ### Rail

 Rail transportation plays a crucial role in intermodal shipments and is cheaper and more eco-friendly than over-the-road shipping.
-Rail is best used for pre-planned long-hauls, and moving from OTR to rail could benefit your supply chain in several ways.
+Rail is best used for pre-planned long-hauls, and moving from OTR to rail could benefit your logistics and supply chain management in several ways.

 Significant investments in intermodal transportation in recent decades have made it more reliable, cost-effective, and service-oriented.
 Rail freight rates are flexible and much lower than truck rates.
 Due to the large volume of goods being moved, the price per load is low.
 Also, rail transport doesn’t make frequent stops and uses a minimum of fuel.